magnusrodseth/webcamera-upload/README.md

 # Webcamera upload 📷

-## What is it ❓
+## Description 📄

-This repository has a single Python script. `upload.py` allows you to securely transmit a file from your local computer to a destination host using the [SFTP protocol](https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server).
+This repository allows you to securely transmit a file from your local computer to a destination host using the [SFTP protocol](https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server).

+A user interacts with the Bash script `upload.sh` by giving it parameters (more on that below).
+The Bash script then sets up a Python virtual environment, and executes the Python script `upload.py` with parameters provided to the Bash script.

-The purpose of the repository is to use the `upload.py` script to transmit webcamera images from a client computer to a remote server.
+The purpose of this particular repository is to transmit webcamera images from a client computer to a remote server, but the repository can transmit any file.

 ## Developer Information 🙋🏼‍♂️